adamculp/php-code-quality/README.md

 See http://www.phpmetrics.org/ for more usage details of this tool.

 ```
-$ docker run -it --rm -v "$PWD":/app -w /app adamculp/php-code-quality:latest \
+$ docker run -it --rm -v "$PWD":/usr/src/myapp -w /usr/src/myapp adamculp/php-code-quality:latest \
 php /usr/local/lib/php-code-quality/vendor/bin/phpmetrics --excluded-dirs 'vendor' \
 --report-html=./php_code_quality/metrics_results .
 ```

 ## Alternative Preparations

-Rather than allowing Docker to retrieve the image from Docker Hub, users could also build the docker image locally by cloning the image repo from Github.
+Rather than allowing Docker to retrieve the image from the Docker Hub or Github image repositories, users could also build the docker image locally by cloning the image repo from Github.

 Why?
 As an example, a different version of PHP may be desired.
 Or a specific version of any tools might be required.